 The structured products market in the United States has undergone tremendous change in the past dozen or so years since the ending of the global financial crisis.
-The overall market of new issuances increased to over US\$67 billion a year in 2020, with over 21,182 aggregate number of deals issued on a Securities and Exchange Commission (SEC)-registered basis.
-Despite the global covid-19 pandemic and the resulting market volatility, new issuances grew to over US\$58 billion for the first eight months of 2021, a significant increase of over 22 per cent from the same period in 2020.3 The product mix has changed and a wider variety of equity-linked products are available today, with many products routinely issued today that were unavailable 10-12 years ago.
+The overall market of new issuances increased to over US\$94 billion a year in 2021, with over 24,950 aggregate number of deals issued on a Securities and Exchange Commission (SEC)-registered basis.2 In part as a result of rising inflation and market downturns in the aftermath of the global covid-19 pandemic, new issuances were approximately US\$55 billion for the first eight months of 2022, a small decrease of 5 per cent from the same period in 2021.3 The product mix has changed and a wider variety of equity-linked products are available today, with many products routinely issued today that were unavailable 10-12 years ago.
+In addition, the increase in interest rates and market volatility has further changed the product mix so that it now includes more principal-protected structures together with increased commodity and currency linked offerings.
 Tremendous variation in the manner of issuing structured products now exists in the United States, including large institutional or high net worth private offerings, SEC-registered retail offerings and offerings of structured certificates of deposits issued by regulated banks.
 In addition, the distribution model for selling structured products in the United States has undergone arguably the most change.
 Many existing large wealth management or financial advisory firms have embraced the concept of 'open architecture'.
 Whereas in the past, these firms would typically restrict their sales to products issued by their affiliates, now they encourage non-affiliated structured product issuers to use their distribution platforms.
 Supplementing, and at times competing with, the sale of structured products by these large broker-dealers is an increase in sales of structured products by independent wholesale or intermediate distribution firms, as well as increasingly independent financial advisers, often acting in a fiduciary capacity for their investor clients.
 New issuers, primarily financial institutions based in Canada and Europe, have entered the marketplace.
 Finally, dedicated structured product electronic platforms have been created to allow brokers to access product information, as well as educational materials, and to purchase products, through website portals created for these purposes.
-Those multi-dealer electronic platforms and individual dealer's separate electronic platforms played a key role in the ability of this market to withstand the covid-19 in-person restrictions.
-The role and rules of the
+Those multi-dealer electronic platforms

 Christopher S Schell, Yan Zhang and Derek Walters are partners at Davis Polk & Wardwell LLP.
-The authors would like to thank their colleagues Vidal Vanhoof, Michael J Russo and Crystal Jen for their assistance with this chapter.
+The authors would like to thank their colleagues Vidal Vanhoof, Michael J Russo, Marc Swenson, Nicollette Farkas and John Foster for their assistance with this chapter.
 They would also like to thank their colleague Po Sit for his assistance with the tax section of this chapter and colleagues Randall D Guynn, Gabriel D Rosenberg and Dana E Seesel for their assistance with the bank regulatory section of this chapter.